What Is Rejuran? Understanding Salmon DNA Skin Treatments

 Why Salmon DNA?

-The treatment works through three main pathways:
+The treatment is often described as working through three main pathways:

-Encouraging new cell growth through the regeneration of healthy skin tissue
+• Supporting new cell growth through the regeneration of healthy skin tissue

 Collagen, Texture, and Skin Strength